formancehq/docs/docs/cloud/guides/how-to-send-data-to-my-ledger.md

 ---
-title: Getting started with Cloud Ledgers
+title: Getting started with Cloud
 ---
-# Getting started with Cloud Ledgers
+# Getting started with Cloud

 ## Authentication